-Activities for FY 18: Carryover funds are being used to supervise completion of Task Orders (TO) 3 of Old Mill Creek (OMC) Phase 3 construction and complete closeout of OMC project.
-FY17 Allocation was used to award final TO of OMC Phase 3 construction.
+Activities for FY 17: Carryover funds are being used to supervise completion of Task Orders (TO) 3 of Old Mill Creek (OMC) Phase 3 construction and execute the costsharing agreement for Harlem-Baden project.
+FY17 Allocation was used to award final TO of OMC Phase 3 construction

-Acquisition Strategy: No contracts are scheduled to be awarded in FY18.
+Acquisition Strategy: Additional TO will be awarded under existing IDIQ contract.

-Activities after FY 18: Initiate and complete Harlem Baden project.
+Activities after FY 17:

+Complete OMC Phase 3 construction and initiate Harlem Baden project.